OpenStruct/goeasycli/README.md

 |   └── utils.go
 ```

-This structure provides a solid foundation for your Go project, organized into common directories for configuration, controllers, database handling, logging, middleware, models, routes, templates, and utilities.
+This structure provides a solid foundation for your Go project, organized into common directories for configuration, controllers, database handling, logging, middleware, models, routes, templates, seeds and utilities.